ironfox-oss/IronFox/docs/FAQ.md

 To use UnifiedPush, you'll first need to install and set-up a [distributor app](https://unifiedpush.org/users/distributors/) - we recommend [`Sunup`](https://unifiedpush.org/users/distributors/sunup/) for this.

-After setting up your distributor, you can enable support for UnifiedPush by selecting the `Use UnifiedPush` option, located under `Advanced` in settings.
+After setting up your distributor, you can enable support for UnifiedPush by selecting the `Use UnifiedPush` option, located under `IronFox` -> `IronFox settings` -> `Miscellaneous` in settings.
 You should then receive a prompt to restart IronFox; after restarting, you should be ready to go!

 **NOTE**: By default, IronFox blocks prompts from websites to enable web notifications.
 If you'd like to receive notifications from websites, you can re-enable notifications prompts by navigating to `Privacy and security` -> `Site settings` -> `Permissions` -> `Notification` in settings, and selecting `Ask to allow`.